rmsolgi/geneticalgorithm/README.md

 * **mutation_probability**: determines the chance of each gene in each individual solution to be replaced by a random value.
 The default is 0.1 (i.e. 10 percent).

 * **elit_ration**: determines the number of elites in the population.
 The default value is 0.01 (i.e. 1 percent).
 For example when population size is 100 and **elit_ratio** is 0.01 then there is one elite in the population.
 If this parameter is set to be zero then `geneticalgorithm2` implements a standard genetic algorithm instead of elitist GA.
+[See example](#standard-ga-vs-elitist-ga)

 * **crossover_probability**: determines the chance of an existed solution to pass its genome (aka characteristics) to new trial solutions (aka offspring); the default value is 0.5 (i.e. 50 percent)